 - Bags and other personal belongings may not be left unattended, and must not block access to aisles, doorways, stairways, walkways, elevators, ramps, or computers.

 - Any items left unattended are not the responsibility of the library or library staff.

 - Shoes must be worn.

 - Roller skates and skateboards must not be used inside the library, scooters, bicycles, shopping carts or other similar objects must not be brought into the library location.

 We do not allow animals of any kind except service animals and those used in library sponsored programs.

 Beverages may be consumed in the library in covered containers.
 Food must be eaten outdoors or in designated areas, except as part of a library sponsored program or pre-approved event in a meeting room.

 Furniture may not be moved without permission from library staff.
-Heads, legs, and feet must be kept off tables and chairs.
+Heads, legs, and feet must be kept off of tables and chairs.

 Violators of this policy may be subject to exclusion from library buildings and grounds and may lose library privileges.
-Violations of law will be referred to local law enforcement when necessary and criminal behavior will be prosecuted under the law.
+Violations of law will be referred to local law enforcement when necessary and criminal behavior may be prosecuted under the law.

 This policy applies to all library customers and/or persons on library property.
 Any disruptive behavior as determined by library staff or security personnel will be addressed in the most equitable and appropriate manner according to library policy.